On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-Now we are going to find a non-homogeneous, but weighted homogeneous, change of variables, to \emph{absorb} the terms of degree $\geq 3$.
-The above \textsc{Step} 1 change of variables has greatly diminish the choices of the ways of such absorbing.
+Now we are going to find a nonhomogeneous, but weighted homogeneous, change of variables, to \emph{absorb} the terms of degree at least $3$.
+The above \textit{Step}~\ref{step1} change of variables has greatly diminished the possible choices for such absorbing.